 Adequate Sleep: Set your priorities right, and one of the most important ones are getting adequate sleep.
 Lack of sleep affects your cognitive abilities and there is no substitute for a good night sleep.

 Share your feelings: Sometimes the toughest thing about feelings is sharing them with others.
 You may feel that you will be ridiculed or people won’t understand.
 Reach out to your trusted companions or a professional coach.

 The Delegation of responsibilities: Remember “jack of all trades and master of none”?
 You can’t do all the things yourself.
 It’s ok to say no. The delegation of responsibilities is an important way of reducing burnout.
 Don’t think that you should be able to do everything alone.

 Managing stress: Taking out some time for your hobbies or getting a hobby can give you a fresh dose of energy.
 Spending quality time with pets can help reduce stress.

 Framing a policy: The National Steering Committee on Resident Duty Hours provided direction, guidance and advice on the Towards a Pan-Canadian Consensus on Resident Duty Hours project and the political and strategic context of the project.

-Training employees: It can be a combination of Burnout prevention programs, relaxation techniques, Cognitive behavioral therapy and cognitive restructuring.
+Training employees: It can be a combination of Burnout prevention programs, relaxation techniques, Cognitive behavioral therapy, and cognitive restructuring.

-Right to disconnect: Recently France passed an empowerment law that requires French companies assure their employees have a “right to disconnect” from out-of-hours email checking.
+Right to disconnect: Recently France passed an empowerment law that requires French companies to assure their employees have a “right to disconnect” from out-of-hours email checking.